 Keep it shipshape with stripes and patterns in white, navy and ocean blue.

 The restaurant takes many of its design cues from the distillery next door, the most obvious being the being the gleaming copper bar, which is lit by four still-shaped lamps.
 Over the tables, lights are hidden inside cases of wine bottles – a nod to Adnams’ wine makers across the channel.
 The menu is the work of chef Rory Whelan, who’s kept things as local as possible: seafood like scorched mackerel and hand-collected scallops champion the bounty of the local waters; meat offerings like duck breast and pork fillet fly the standard for Suffolk’s fields and fens.
-You’ll have no trouble finding an appropriate tipple to pair with, either – there’s a lengthy selection of Adnams beers and a wine list curated by the hotel's commercial director, James Davis, who's a certified Master of Wine.
+You’ll have no trouble finding an appropriate tipple to pair with, either – there’s a lengthy selection of Adnams beers and a carefully curated wine list.

 With brewing and distilling happening right on the doorstep, we think it’s fair to say that the Tap Room is the hotel’s heart – in spirit at least.
 The bar is the most maritime-influenced room in the hotel, complete with dark blue banquettes, bulbs hanging from thick ropes and white tiles emblazoned with nautical symbols.
 Things are just as impressive behind the bar, too, with 12 gleaming taps dispensing Adnams beer and all of the distillery’s offerings arranged across the shelves.
 The food is less formal here but cooked with just as much love; try the battered monkfish with triple-cooked chips or the ribeye steak, best paired with the Argentine Malbec.

 Breakfast is served from 8am to 10.30am; lunch from noon to 2.15pm; dinner from 6pm to 9.30pm.
 The Drawing Room is open for coffee and cake from 10am to 5pm (afternoon tea is served from 2:30pm to 4pm).

 Breakfast can be served in-room for a small charge.
 While the restaurant is open, you can order most dishes from the main menu.
 Sandwiches and drinks are available after hours.